Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

-In Malaysia, if desired, you can count several dozen places to stay, but if we talk about popular and well-accessible resorts for foreigners, there are not very many such places.
-Below is a list and a brief description of the resorts of Malaysia, so that you can quickly decide on the right place to stay, and then study the guidebooks.
-Also below is a table of seasons by resorts and a map of the country with the resorts marked on it.
+In Malaysia, you can count several dozen places for a vacation if you want, but when it comes to popular and easily accessible resorts for foreigners, there aren't that many.
+Below is a list and brief description of Malaysia's resorts so you can quickly decide on the right place for your vacation, and then dive into the travel guides.
+Also below is a table of seasons by resort and a map of the country with the resorts marked.

-Resort Beach 🌴 Diving and snorkeling Attractions 📷 City 🏢
+Resort Beach 🌴 Diving and Snorkeling Sights 📷 City 🏢

 Kuala Lumpur